-VxFS supports the Berkeley Software Distribution (BSD) style user quotas, which allocate per-user quotas and limit the use of two principal resources: files and data blocks.
+VxFS supports quotas, which allocate per-user quotas and limit the use of two principal resources: files and data blocks.
 The system administrator can assign quotas for each of these resources.
 Each quota consists of two limits for each resource:

-- The hard limit represents an absolute limit on data blocks or files.
+- ◆ The hard limit represents an absolute limit on data blocks or files.
 The user may never exceed the hard limit under any circumstances. - The soft limit is lower than the hard limit and may be exceeded for a limited amount of time.
 This allows users to temporarily exceed limits as long as they fall under those limits before the allotted time expires.

 The system administrator is responsible for assigning hard and soft limits to users.
-See Chapter 7, "Quotas," for more information.
+See "Quota Limits" on page 76 for more information.